JasonBallantyne/JasonBallantyne.github.io/aboutme.md

 subtitle: A little bit about myself...
 ---

 My name is Jason Ballantyne, I am currently a Cyber Security Data Engineer at Dell.
-I have a MSc in Computer Science and a natural enthusiasm for data.
+I have an MSc in Computer Science and a natural enthusiasm for data.

 Prior to my studies in Computer Science, I worked as a Data Analyst and Product Analyst in the financial industry.
 It was during this time that I discovered my passion for drawing actionable insights through data analytical solutions which in turn led me to pursue a full time Computer Science masters.